datacoves/docs/docs/how-tos/airflow/initial-setup.md

   ![Airflow Settings](./assets/environments_airflow_config.gif)

     ### DAGs Sync Configuration
-    There are 2 options to choose from for your DAGs sync - Git Sync and S3 Sync.
+    There are **2 options** to choose from for your DAGs sync - **Git Sync** and **S3 Sync**.
 Each requires specific information to be provided during configuration.
 The default is Git Sync.

     **Git Sync**
     - **Provider** Select `Git`
     - **Git branch name** The branch airflow will monitor for changes.
 We suggest `airflow_development` for the development environment and `main` for the production environment.
+You will be creating the `airflow_development` branch later in the getting started guide.

-    >[!NOTE]Be sure to create your `airflow_development` branch in your repo first or Airflow will fail to start.
-We recommend combining your transformations with dbt in the same project as your orchestration with Airflow.
-However, you may wish to separate orchestration from transformation in different git projects.
-In Datacoves, you can achieve this by having two projects.
+    >[!TIP]We recommend combining your dbt transformations in the same project as your Airflow orchestration.
+However, you may wish to separate orchestration from transformation into different git projects.
+In Datacoves you can achieve this by having two projects.
 Each project will be associated with one git repo.
 Find out how to configure a [project](how-tos/datacoves/how_to_projects.md).

     **S3 Sync**
     - **Provider** Select `S3`
     - **Bucket Path** The bucket and path that airflow will monitor and sync to the Airflow file system.